syncfusion-content/flutter-docs/Flutter/pyramid-chart/right-to-left.md

 ### Legend

 Right to left rendering is effective for the legend in the chart.
-Legend items will be rendered from right to left direction.
+Legend items will be rendered from right to left direction. i.e. the legend text will appear on the left first, followed by the legend icon on the right.

 {% highlight dart %}